 Sono Vivo was founded in 2016 by musicians and cancer survivors Richard Meyrick and Alisa Liubarskaya.
-Performers who work with the charity have all been affected by cancer and give their services for free in order to raise money for nominated cancer charities.
+Performers who work with the charity give their services for free in order to raise money for nominated cancer charities.

 A dynamically powerful pianist, Richard Meyrick’s charismatic performances at major concert halls and more intimate venues frequently bring audiences to their feet in rapturous acclaim for his “thrilling technical wizardry … superb rich sonorities and genuine sensitivity” (Daily Telegraph).
 Meyrick is a consummate professional as both performer and teacher, effortlessly mixing scholarship, hard work and fun in all of his projects.